Rae & Joseph Gann Library

 How to Find out If the Library Subscribes to a Particular Journal

-The Library provides hundreds of Hebrew and English journals in print, and thousands of journals electronically.
+The Library provides access to thousands of journals electronically.
 Search for a journal title in Ebsco’s Publication Finder or search the full text of journals and e-books in the EbscoHost database portal.
 Search for a journal title in Ebsco’s Publication Finder to learn whether the College has electronic or hard copy access to a journal, and where to find the article in full text, if available.
 Many titles will link directly to the journal’s home page, where you can then search by title, author, subject, or issue to find full-text articles.
 Please note that not all issues of a journal may be online, and some may not be in full text.
 If the article you want is not available, please request it through loan.
 Full text access to online journal articles and Ebsco e-books is available through the EbscoHost database portal.

 Library Hours This Month

 Library Holiday Schedule

 Find out how to get a library card and privileges for the Gann Library.